aws-samples/dify-aws-tool/README.md

 ## Assets

-!!! note "[Attention]"
-We welcome contributions of more workflows, SageMaker models, and built-in tools.
-You can fork this repository and submit a merge request, please also update README.md, you need to add a new row to the corresponding table

-<span style="color: red; background-color: yellow; font-weight: bold;">[Attention]：We welcome contributions of more workflows, SageMaker models, and built-in tools.
-You can fork this repository and submit a merge request, please also update README.md, you need to add a new row to the corresponding table</span>

 ***[Attention]：We welcome contributions of more workflows, SageMaker models, and built-in tools.
 You can fork this repository and submit a merge request, please also update README.md, you need to add a new row to the corresponding table***

 #### Workflow